apache/nuttx/configs/ea3131/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each EA3131 configuration is maintained in a sudirectory and can be selected as follow:
+Each EA3131 configuration is maintained in a sub-directory and can be selected as follow:

     cd tools